lucasteles/Backdash/docfx/docs/developer_guide.md

 The **Game State Type** must implement `IEquatable<>` and have a parameterless default constructor and also have a valid implementation of `.GetHashCode()`, the hashcode is used as the state [checksum](https://en.wikipedia.org/wiki/Checksum) for consistency validation.
-Because of that we recommend the usage of a [`record type`](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/record) for the game state instead of normal class.
+Because of that, we recommend the usage of a [`record type`](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/record) for the game state instead of a normal class.
 Also use the [`Backdash.Array<T>`](https://lucasteles.github.io/Backdash/api/Backdash.Data.Array-1.html) instead of the default BCL array (`T[]`).
 Our array is a superset of the default array but implements valid `IEquetable<>` and `GetHashCode()`.